Traditional Chinese medicine: Historiography of Chinese medicine

 Chinese scholars established a correlation between the cosmos and the "human organism".
 The basic components of cosmology, qi, yin yang and the Five Phase theory, were used to explain health and disease in texts such as Huangdi neijing.
 Yin and yang are the changing factors in cosmology, with qi as the vital force or energy of life.
 The Five Phase theory (Wuxing) of the Han dynasty contains the elements wood, fire, earth, metal, and water.
-By understanding medicine from a cosmology perspective, historians better understand Chinese medical and social classifications such as gender, which was defined by a domination or remission of yang in terms of yin.
+By understanding medicine from a cosmology perspective, historians better understand Chinese medical and social classifications, such as gender, which was defined by a domination or remission of yang in terms of yin.

 These two distinctions are imperative when analyzing the history of traditional Chinese medical science.

 A majority of Chinese medical history written after the classical canons comes in the form of primary source case studies where academic physicians record the illness of a particular person and the healing techniques used, as well as their effectiveness.
-Historians have noted that Chinese scholars wrote these studies instead of "books of prescriptions or advice manuals;" in their historical and environmental understanding, no two illnesses were alike so the healing strategies of the practitioner was unique every time to the specific diagnosis of the patient.
+Historians have noted that Chinese scholars wrote these studies instead of "books of prescriptions or advice manuals."
+In their historical and environmental understanding, no two illnesses were alike, so the healing strategies of the practitioner were unique every time to the specific diagnosis of the patient.
 Medical case studies existed throughout Chinese history, but "individually authored and published case history" was a prominent creation of the Ming dynasty.
-An example such case studies would be the literati physician, Cheng Congzhou, collection of 93 cases published in 1644.
+An example of such case studies would be the literati physician, Cheng Congzhou, collection of 93 cases published in 1644.